Technical

 Compared to the $4.25 preferred price, the common stock FMV in this 409A valuation example lands at approximately 20% of preferred -- a typical post-Series A ratio.
 For a founder-focused explanation of why, see our guide to 409A valuation for startups.

-| Common as % of preferred | 20% | 15% - 30% |
+Common as % of preferred20%15% - 30%

-| Time to liquidity | 5.0 years | 4 - 7 years |
+Time to liquidity5.0 years4 - 7 years

-| Implied fwd ARR multiple | ~7.5x | 5x - 15x (high-growth SaaS) |
+Implied fwd ARR multiple~7.5x5x - 15x (high-growth SaaS)

 Every ExampleCo metric falls within a typical Series A benchmark range.
 If a real 409A valuation example produced, for instance, a common-to-preferred ratio of 60% at Series A with no unusual facts, that would be a red flag for aggressive common stock pricing -- the kind of issue that surfaces during M&A due diligence or an IRS audit.

-Walking through a worked 409A valuation example surfaces the places where early-stage companies most often get into compliance trouble.
-These issues rarely appear in the headline number -- they sit in the assumptions and the supporting schedules.
+A worked example surfaces the most common early-stage compliance pitfalls — and they rarely appear in the headline number.
+They sit in the assumptions and supporting schedules.

-- Stale cap tables.
+• Stale cap tables.
 A cap table that does not tie to the company's stock ledger and grant records produces incorrect share counts, which distort OPM breakpoints and every downstream per-share value.

-- Missing or unvested option pool.
+• Missing or unvested option pool.
 Forgetting to include the unissued option pool in the fully diluted share count can overstate the common-to-preferred ratio and produce an inflated common stock FMV.

-- Volatility pulled from non-comparable public companies.
+• Volatility pulled from non-comparable public companies.
 Using the volatility of mega-cap tech companies rather than smaller, high-growth SaaS comparables materially understates volatility and the DLOM.

-- Too-short time to liquidity.
+• Too-short time to liquidity.
 Assuming a 2-year exit horizon when realistic timing is 5 to 7 years inflates the common stock value by compressing the OPM's option-like optionality.

-- Ignoring liquidation preferences and participation.
+• Ignoring liquidation preferences and participation.
 A participating preferred or multiple-liquidation-preference structure dramatically affects breakpoints and will leave the common stock worth less than a simple 1x non-participating structure suggests.

-- No material-event check.
+• No material-event check.
 A valuation done before the close of a priced round, followed by option grants after the round closes, loses safe harbor protection because the round is a material event requiring a refresh.

 A well-constructed 409A valuation example -- and a compliant 409A report -- addresses each of these potential issues in writing, so the reasoning is reproducible and defensible under audit.

-A 409A valuation example for a Series A startup is not a mystery box.
+A 409A valuation for a Series A startup is not a mystery box.
 It is a structured walk from cap table inputs through a selected methodology (usually backsolve via OPM for a recently financed Series A), through an allocation to common stock, through a DLOM, to a defensible per-share fair market value.
 For ExampleCo, that process produced a common stock FMV of $0.85 per share against a $4.25 preferred price -- a 20% ratio that sits comfortably inside published Series A benchmarks.

 What matters for your company is not these specific numbers but the discipline behind them: a qualified appraiser applying a reasonable method to your actual data, documenting every assumption, and producing a signed report.
 That combination is what creates IRS safe harbor protection under IRC § 409A -- not the calculator output and not a PDF template.
 The fastest way to see this process applied to your own company is to upload your cap table and financials and review a draft before you pay.